NVE/TuLiPa/README.md

 ![image](https://user-images.githubusercontent.com/40186418/213677992-ab96494c-42ae-42b8-bdc8-2b2b94c7673f.png)

-#### Get an overview of TULIPA:
+#### Get an overview of TuLiPa:
-- src/TULIPA.jl – gives an overview of the different parts of the framework
+- src/TuLiPa.jl – gives an overview of the different parts of the framework
 - src/abstracttypes.jl – the abstract problem types (and their general interfaces) are described here
 - src/problem_jump.jl – description of how the LP-problem is built, updated, solved and results are queried.
 - src/balance.jl - src/flow.jl - src/storage.jl - src/trait_arrow.jl – the main model objects that make up the real-world concepts and how they are connected (like power markets, power plants, demands and hydro storages)